DelroyGayle/KoolAIChess/README.md

 Therefore, the form of how one enters a Chess move is of the form *\<FromSquare\>\<ToSquare\> e.g. d2d4*<br>That is, pawn *(p)* from square *d2* to square *d4*.<br>
 Another example, would be *g1f3*<br>That is, knight *(n)* from square *g1* to square *f3*.<br>
-If the Player enters a move in UPPERCASE, the input algorithm will *lowercase* the input in order to process the move<br>
+If the Player enters a move in UPPERCASE, the input algorithm will *lowercase* the input in order to process the move.<br>
-For checking against a *Castling move, either O-O or O-O-O*, the input algorithm will *UPPERCASE* the input in order to test for Castling
+For matching a *Castling move, either O-O or O-O-O*, the input algorithm will *UPPERCASE* the input in order to test for Castling.

 From the outset a prompt **(e.g. e2e4)** is displayed reminding the Player of the format of a Chess move.<br>